unlight/angular-webpack-seed/src/modules/@epam/ngx-modal/README.md

 TODO
 ---
 * investigate what -es-popup-opened to prevent scroll
-* Use renderer2 for focus
+* Use renderer2 for focus and others
-* focus on 1st element
+* focus on 1st element (bug: if no focused elements focus does not work)